Lycalopex fulvipes (*)

 Diet

 Darwin's fox has a vast diet.
 In dense forests, where it exists, the foxes hunt for mammals, reptiles, beetles, and invertebrates.
-Sometimes it selects fruits and berries.
+Sometimes it selects fruits, berries, and seeds.[12]
 Birds and amphibians to a lesser degree are also consumed.
 It sometimes eats carrion, but it mostly eats live animals and fruit.
-Making it mostly an omnivore, sometimes a scavenger.
+This makes it mostly an omnivore, sometimes a scavenger.

 Ecology

 Darwin's fox is generally believed to be a forest obligate species found only in southern temperate rainforests.[2]
-They only occur in forested areas on Chiloé and on the mainland.
+They only occur in areas of primary forest on Chiloé and on the mainland.
 They are most active at twilight and before sunrise.
-Darwin's fox generally only occur in the southern primary temperate subtropical forests.
+In contrast to other Lycalopex species, Darwin's fox prefers open spaces.
 The population of Chiloé has about 200 individuals, and Nahuelbuta on the mainland contains about 50 individuals.
 The total population size is about 250 mature individuals with at least 90% of the population occurring in one subspopulation (Chiloé Island).
-Although the species is protected in Nahuelbuta National Park, substantial mortality sources exist when foxes move to lower, unprotected private areas in search of milder conditions during the winter.[8]
+Although the species is protected in Nahuelbuta National Park, substantial mortality sources exist when foxes move to lower, unprotected private areas in search of milder conditions during the winter.[13]
+The population was considered as critically endangered because its main population occurred in one island and their habitat was declining due to human impact.[14]

 Conservation status

-It is believed that there are only 250 Darwin's foxes on Chiloé Island and up to 70 on the mainland, and they are listed as critically endangered by the World Conservation Union.[2]
+The species was previously classified as Critically Endangered by the IUCN, but in 2016 was downlisted to Endangered, as its area occurrences is apparently substantially larger than originally believed.
+Current estimates of the total population are still low, with an estimated minimum 227 individuals on the mainland and 412 on Chiloé Island.
 Fragmentation of forest adjacent to the national park and on the island is a concern for their conservation, and feral dogs may pose the greatest threat to their survival by spreading disease or directly attacking.
-Persecution by people who think that the foxes attack domestic fowls, though they pose little threat, is also a potential problem.
+Persecution by people who think that the foxes attack domestic fowls, though they pose little threat, is also a potential problem.[2]

 References